The Laughter Files β€” An Encyclopedia of Comedy

 9.5/10

 When The Office arrived on BBC Two in the summer of 2001, British sitcom convention was quietly, permanently rearranged.
 Gone was the studio audience.
-Gone were the punchlines.
+Gone were the obvious punchlines.
 In their place: a static camera, a fluorescent-lit paper merchants, and a middle manager convinced he was the funniest man in Slough.

 David Brent, Ricky Gervais's masterpiece, became a national mirror.
 Every viewer knew a Brent.
 The show's genius was pity, not mockery: Tim's suppressed longing for Dawn, Gareth's earnest militarism, and Brent's terrible, terrible dancing were all rendered with a documentary tenderness that made the cringe unbearable and unmissable in equal measure.